sayanadhikari/sayanadhikari.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am Computational Physicist with interest in problems across multidisciplinary topics in the fields of plasma physics, space physics, computer science and mathematics.

 I work as a Researcher in Space Plasma at the [Department of Physics](https://www.mn.uio.no/fysikk/english/), [University of Oslo](https://www.uio.no/english/), Norway.

 My primary interests are modeling and simulation of plasma processes in experimental, and natural plasma systems.
-Along with development, and optimization of computer codes, I like to simulate physical systems.
+Along with development, and optimization of computer codes, I participate in laboratory experiments and work alongside with teams for space and planetary missions.

 Here at [University of Oslo](https://www.uio.no/english/), I am a part of the [4DSpace strategic research initiative](https://www.mn.uio.no/fysikk/english/research/projects/4dspace/), where we study plasma interaction with spacecraft bodies and Langmuir probes in the polar ionosphere.

-Apart from research, I like writing [popular science articles](https://gmsciencein.com/user/sayanadhikari207/?profiletab=posts) and spent time in [outreaching students in rural part of India](https://foundation.gmsciencein.com/) to promote science.
-In spare time, I like building computers especially low-cost clusters using Raspberry Pi.

-I am also passionate about nature and wildlife, which led to my interest in Nature Photography.
-I frequently try to update my [instagram page](https://www.instagram.com/sayanadhikari207/) with such captures.
+Apart from research, I am also passionate about promote science in rural areas especially among unpriviledged students though non-profit organization [GMS Foundation](https://foundation.gmsciencein.com/).
+I like writing [popular science articles](https://gmsciencein.com/user/sayanadhikari207/?profiletab=posts).

+I often spend time building computers and electronic gagets using Raspberry Pi or Audrino.

 <!-- A data-driven personal website